 You can read this list of frequently asked questions about redundancy.

-If you believe you have been unfairly selected for redundancy, you may make a claim of unfair dismissal under the Unfair Dismissals Acts 1977-2007 (pdf).
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+If you believe you have been unfairly selected for redundancy, you may make a claim of unfair dismissal under the unfair dismissals legislation (pdf).
+You must use the online complaint form available on workplacerelations.ie.

 Note: if you make a claim for unfair dismissal, you cannot also claim redundancy.